wp-plugins/php-mobile-redirect/readme.txt

 = What format should the URL be in the PHP Redirect settings? =

-Your URL should be entered as follows, <a href="http://www.code96wd.com">www.code96wd.com</a> and should not include http://.
+Your should enter your full URL without "http://".

 = What is the cookie name? =